Katherine Baicker, PhD

 Phone: 617-495-1357 Fax: 617-496-2860

 - Interdisciplinary concentration in the epidemiology of infectious disease

 - Interdisciplinary concentration in women, gender, and health

 - Interdisciplinary concentration in public health leadership

-- MPH concentrations in health care management and policy and in law and public health
+- MPH fields of study in health management and health policy

 Schoolwide degree requirements for the SM programs